oddlama/agenix-rekey/README.md

           nativeBuildInputs = [ config.agenix-rekey.package ];
         };

-        # You can define agenix-rekey.nixosConfigurations if you want to change which
+        # You can define agenix-rekey.nixosConfigurations / agenix-rekey.darwinConfigurations if you want to change which
         # hosts are considered for rekeying.
         # Refer to the flake.parts section on agenix-rekey to see all available options.
         agenix-rekey.nixosConfigurations = inputs.self.nixosConfigurations; # (not technically needed, as it is already the default)
+        agenix-rekey.darwinConfigurations = inputs.self.darwinConfigurations; # (not technically needed, as it is already the default)
       };
     };
 }